dngetich/App-Dev-Demo/README.md

    - [ ] b.
 User can tap the "Change text string" button to update the label with the text from the text field.
    - [ ] c.
 If the text field is empty, update label with default text string.
    - [ ] d.
 The keyboard is dismissed after the button has been tapped.
 -[Done] 5.
-I added the button feature to reshape them and make them look better.
+Added the button feature to reshape them and make them look better.